modaclouds/modaclouds-integrated-platform/README.md

 * [Design time environment](#design-time-platform)
 * [Runtime environment](#runtime-platform)

-# Design Time Platform
+# Design Time Platform - Creator 4Clouds

 You can download a Docker with all the needed components ready to run:

 https://hub.docker.com/r/deibpolimi/modaclouds-designtime/

-# Runtime Platform
+# Runtime Platform - Energizer 4Clouds

 `modaclouds-integrated-platform` helps you to have a running MODAClouds Runtime Platform in already provisioned nodes.